 You can easily make this quilt with solid fabric or print, or a combination of both.

-In this example, I’ve stitched it up in more colors of fabric so the quilt is not as monochromatic (the fabric line is from Oliver +S and has been out of print for a while).
+In this example, I’ve stitched it up in more fabric colors, so the quilt is not as monochromatic (the fabric line is from Oliver +S and has been out of print for a while).

 After I stitched up the quilt for my market booth, I went back to update and rewrite the pattern to include the larger size.
 While I was doing that I figured “what the hey” and went ahead and updated it to include 5 different sizes.